Heckler: Audience control

 On 15 October 2005, The Scotsman reported "Iranian ambassador Dr Seyed Mohammed Hossein Adeli... speaking at the annual Campaign for Nuclear Disarmament conference...
 During his speech to the CND several people were told to leave the room following protests at Iran's human rights record.
 Several protesters shouted "Fascists" at the ambassador and the organisers of the conference.
 Walter Wolfgang, the 82-year-old peace campaigner who was forced out of the Labour Party conference last month, was in the audience."

 On Thursday, 20 April 2006, a heckler from the Falun Gong spiritual movement entered the US White House grounds as a reporter and interrupted a formal arrival ceremony for Chinese president Hu Jintao.
 Moments into Hu's speech at the event, Wang Wenyi, perched on the top tier of the stands reserved for the press, began screaming in English and Chinese: "President Bush stop him.
 Stop this visit.
 Stop the killing and torture."
+The heckler was allowed to continue for several minutes despite the heavy presence of security personnel typical of such high level meeting of officials, prompting speculation that the incident was planned with the tacit cooperation of the White House in order to embarrass the Chinese president, hence possibly making this heckling incident one which was found justified by its audience.
 President Bush later apologised to his guest.

 Medea Benjamin of Code Pink repeatedly interrupted a major speech by President Barack Obama regarding United States policy in the war on terror at the National Defense University on 23 May 2013.